-The Company accounted for this transaction in accordance with EITF Issue No.00-21, "Revenue Arrangement with Multiple Deliverable" ("EITF 00-21").
+The Company accounted for this transaction in accordance with FASB Subtopic ASC 605-25, "Revenue Recognition - Multiple-Element Arrangements" (formerly EITF Issue No. 00-21, "Revenue Arrangement with Multiple Deliverable").
 The Company has concluded that the entire arrangement should be considered as one unit of accounting mainly because the Company could not establish fair value for all undelivered elements in the transaction.
 Accordingly, the total up-front consideration is being recognized as revenue over the three-year term of the arrangement.
 Revenue recognition is limited to cash received.
 In addition, the Company recorded deferred inventory cost in the amount of \$2,037 related to the costs of ElixSure® products that were sold to Alterna at the outset of the agreement.
 The cost is amortized over the three-year term of the manufacturing and supply services under the agreements.